truj1ll0/mkdocs-help-center/docs/classy-live/mobile-app.md

 If you purchased an M2 card reader through Classy Live, follow these steps to add and connect it:

+1. Tap the event
-1. Tap the **Settings icon** in the top right corner of an event
+2. Tap the **Settings icon** in the top right corner
-2. Tap **Add now**
+3. Tap **Add now**
-3. Select a location and the device
+4. Select a location and the device

 !!! note

     You must create a location for the card reader on the Classy Live event website.
 Learn more about [adding device locations](https://support.classy.org/s/article/card-readers-on-classy-live#add-device-location).

-1. Once you have added the location in Classy Live, select it from the menu
+5. Once you have added the location in Classy Live, select it from the menu
-2. Tap** Scan for available devices**
+6. Tap** Scan for available devices**

 Make sure your phone, tablet, or computer’s Bluetooth is turned on.

-1. Turn on your M2 device by pressing the button on the side once.
+7. Turn on your M2 device by pressing the button on the side once.
 The LEDs should turn on for 2 seconds and hear several beeps.
 If not, ensure the device is charged.
-2. The app will recognize the M2 and display a confirmation message.
+8. The app will recognize the M2 and display a confirmation message.

 !!! note

     If your device and the M2 are not connecting, ensure Bluetooth is on, and the M2 is on.
 For more help, view [Stripe’s documentation on setting up the Stripe Reader M2](https://docs.stripe.com/terminal/payments/setup-reader/stripe-m2).

-1. After closing the confirmation window, your card reader will appear in the Select a device menu.
+9. After closing the confirmation window, your card reader will appear in the Select a device menu.
 Tap **Save** and **OK** in the confirmation window, and you’ll return to the Manage Card Readers screen.

 ### Connect to your card reader